microsoft/nni/docs/en_US/reference/experiment_config.rst

     * - gpuIndices
       - ``Optional[list[int] | str | int]``
       - Default: None.
 Limit the GPUs visible to trial processes.
+None means no limit.
         If ``trialGpuNumber`` is less than the length of this value, only a subset will be visible to each trial.
         This will be used as ``CUDA_VISIBLE_DEVICES`` environment variable.